AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-microsoft-teams/manage-wf-notifications-approval-requests-ms-teams.md

 You can receive notifications from [!DNL Adobe Workfront] about items you need to approve, assignments you've been given, or comments and changes to items you're associated with.

-These notifications contain [!DNL Workfront] actions that you can take within [!DNL Microsoft Teams] without navigating away from [!DNL Microsoft Teams] to accomplish them.&nbsp;
+These notifications contain [!DNL Workfront] actions that you can take within [!DNL Microsoft Teams] without navigating away from [!DNL Microsoft Teams] to accomplish them.

 >[!NOTE]
 >